rosen-zach/MSBATeam1/README.md

 ## Prerequisites

-You will need to have the R language/software environment downloaded to your machine</br>
+You will need to have the R language/software environment downloaded to your machine.</br>
-Additionally, you will need the "ISLR" and "leaps" packages downloaded
+Additionally, you will need the "ISLR" and "leaps" packages downloaded.

 ```
 install.packages("ISLR")